bezbrain/bezbrain/README.md

-# Hi 👋, I am Olawale
+# Hi 👋, I am Olawale,

-### A passionate Frontend Web Developer

-- 🔭 I’m currently working on my Portfolio
-- 🌱 I’m currently learning Next.js and TypeScript
+a curious and passionate Frontend Developer with vast knowledge in javascript and some of its frameworks/libraries (Reactjs, Nextjs, etc).
+I am open to learning new technologies and I enjoy contributing to Open Source Projects.
+As a curious developer, I am always interested in world's problems and solve them using softwares.

+### I bring ideas and imagination to life using softwares and technologies

 - 📫 How to reach me: belloquadriolawale@gmail.com

 <!--